juanjuy/TakeMeTo/README.md

 TakeMeTo is a single-page web app that displays local information about any selected city in the world.

 The website's functionality includes:

+- upon loading the page, your browser will prompt you for your location via the browser's Geolocation API.
+If you accept, it will automatically load the information for your current city
 - a search bar at the top that allows you to select a city
   - this will display a results list populated by a list of cities provided by the GeoDB Cities API
 - once you select a city, the main page will be updated to reflect the following information about the city: